Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/prepare-for-developer/install-dev-environment.md

 ## Initialization

 After the installation is complete, open the `Edit`->`Project Settings`->`PhantomsXR`->`XR-MOD Engine SDK Settings` in the menu bar at the top of Unity to initialize our project configuration, as shown in the following figure.
-After completing this step, we can start developing AR-APP.
+After completing this step, we can start developing AR-APP or XR-Experience content.

 <coverimg url={require('@site/static/static/sdk/unity-sdk/xrmod-init.png')} height="25rem" />